-This list is divided into seven three size categories: large trees which mature at a height of 50 feet or more (Group A); medium trees reaching a mature height of between $25 \frac{30}{30}$ and 50 feet (Group B); and large shrubs or small trees which range from 10 to $25 \frac{30}{30}$ feet at maturity (Group C); medium shrubs reaching a mature height of between 6 to 10 feet in height at maturity (Group D); small shrubs reaching a mature height of between 4 to 6 feet in height at maturity (Group E); low shrubs reaching a mature height of between 1.5 to 4 feet in height at maturity (Group F); and ground cover reaching a mature height below 1.5 feet at maturity.
+This list is divided into seven size categories: large trees which mature at a height of 50 feet or more (Group A); medium trees reaching a mature height of between 25 and 50 feet (Group B); large shrubs or small trees which range from 10 to 25 feet at maturity (Group C); medium shrubs reaching a mature height of between 6 to 10 feet in height at maturity (Group D); small shrubs reaching a mature height of between 4 to 6 feet in height at maturity (Group E); low shrubs reaching a mature height of between 1.5 to 4 feet in height at maturity (Group F); and ground cover reaching a mature height below 1.5 feet at maturity.
 Tree lawn sizes must accommodate the tree size planted: Group A, greater than 7 feet; Group B, 4 to 7 feet; and, Group C, 3 to 4 feet.
 Use under utility lines is limited to small trees, although medium trees may be planted as close as 10 lateral feet to utility lines.

 The approximate mature height and diameter of each tree's crown are given.
 Trees are alphabetized by their scientific name with the common name given.
 Cultivars best suited to Northern Kentucky are also provided.
-An asterisked entry indicates a tree which is unsuitable for planting within 15 lateral feet of a sidewalk or bikeway.